 Indian shares rise as Reliance hits record high

-BENGALURU, Sept 10 (Reuters) - Indian shares rose on Thursday, driven by gains in shares of Reliance Industries after reports of potential stake sales in the company's retail arm, with strength in broader Asian markets also boosting investor sentiment.
+BENGALURU, Sept 10 (Reuters) - Indian shares rose on Thursday, boosted by a jump in Reliance Industries Ltd RELI.NS after reports of more potential investments in its retail arm, while a halt in selling on Wall Street sent stock markets across Asia higher.

-Mukesh Ambani-led Reliance Industries Ltd RELI.NS rose as much as 2.1% to hit a record high, a day after it secured $1 billion in investment in its retail business from private equity firm Silver Lake.
-Middle East sovereign firms are also in talks to buy stakes in the retail arm, according to reports.
+India's most valuable company Reliance rose as much as 2.7% to hit a record high, a day after it secured $1 billion in investment in its retail business from private equity firm Silver Lake.
+Middle East sovereign firms are also in talks to buy stakes in the retail arm, according to the reports on Thursday.

+"Reliance has gained expertise in the investment process through their fund raising in (their Jio Platforms digital business) and now they are repeating it in retail...some more upside may be there in the near term," said Deepak Jasani, head of research at HDFC Securities in Mumbai.

+Reliance, whose primary business is oil, also helped the Nifty energy index .NIFTYENR rise 1.73%.

 ((AnuronKumar.Mitra@thomsonreuters.com; +91 99863 58469;))